 Before signing, do your due diligence.
 Ideally, you should send your contract to the Huurteam Zuid-Limburg, who will check to make sure everything is reasonable and legal.
 If you opt for this option (which we definitely recommend), you might have to wait up to a working week to hear back from them.
 However, we understand that the whole rental process is fast-paced and that there may not be enough time for contract checks, so if this is not possible, then you should definitely read through your contract yourself.
 The document will likely be in Dutch, so non-Dutch speakers will want to get it translated: you can either go to a professional translator, but DeepL will also get the job done pretty well.
 When checking your contract, you should pay attention to:

 Whether it’s a fixed-period or indefinite tenancy agreement

 What’s the difference?
 An agreement for a fixed period includes a final date.
 This means that the contract ends automatically after the agreed period, provided that the landlord informs the tenant in writing about the end of the lease in good time (between one and three months before the agreed end-date).
 Conversely, indefinite tenancy agreements continue so long as the tenant keeps paying rent (as long as the landlord has no legitimate cause to evict them).
 These contracts usually come with a minimum term, before which the tenant may not terminate the lease.

-What the basic rent and service charges are.
+What the basic rent and additional charges are

 The basic rent is supposed to reflect the quality and surface area of the property.
 This rental price only includes the actual rent.
-Additional costs such as gas, water, electricity, or administrative costs are classed as service charges.
-When it comes to rent, it is important to distinguish between basic rent and service charges.
-Each year, the landlord must give the tenant a statement of the service charges and deduct these from the advance, so that the tenant knows what the actual costs were.
+Additional charges might be gas, water and electricity, service costs, internet and home insurance.
+When it comes to rent, it’s important to distinguish between basic rent and additional charges.
+Head over to our section on rental prices to find out how the system works.

 Are agency fees a reason not to sign?